afreeorange/mock-api/README.md

 ### Extra Credit

 * Write a toggler that allows the user to switch between acres and hectares (1 m<sup>2</sup> = 0.0001 hectares)
+* Add a dropdown to filter by field `type`
+* Sort fields by their area
+* Group by country code